zhang-haozhe/LeetcodeSolutions/README.md

 # 215. Kth Largest Element in an Array

-Find the kth largest element in an unsorted array.
-Note that it is the kth largest element in the sorted order, not the kth distinct element.
+Given an array nums with n objects colored red, white, or blue, sort them in-place so that objects of the same color are adjacent, with the colors in the order red, white, and blue.

+We will use the integers 0, 1, and 2 to represent the color red, white, and blue, respectively.

+You must solve this problem without using the library's sort function.

 Example 1:

-Input: [3,2,1,5,6,4] and k = 2
+Input: nums = [2,0,2,1,1,0]
-Output: 5
+Output: [0,0,1,1,2,2]
 Example 2:

+Input: nums = [2,0,1]
+Output: [0,1,2]
+Example 3:

+Input: nums = [0]
+Output: [0]
+Example 4:

-Input: [3,2,3,1,2,4,5,5,6] and k = 4
+Input: nums = [1]
-Output: 4
+Output: [1]

-Note:
-You may assume k is always valid, 1 ≤ k ≤ array's length.
+Constraints:

+n == nums.length
+1 <= n <= 300
+nums[i] is 0, 1, or 2.

+Follow up: Could you come up with a one-pass algorithm using only constant extra space?

 # Result:

-Runtime: 56 ms, faster than 96.02% of Python3 online submissions for Kth Largest Element in an Array.
+Runtime: 36 ms, faster than 44.49% of Python3 online submissions for Sort Colors.
-Memory Usage: 15.2 MB, less than 45.98% of Python3 online submissions for Kth Largest Element in an Array.
+Memory Usage: 14.5 MB, less than 14.23% of Python3 online submissions for Sort Colors.

 # Solution:

-The standard application of quick select.
+The standard application of merge sort.